bump-sh/cli/README.md

 #### Public API diffs

-From any two definition files or URLs, you can retrieve a comprehensive changelog of what has changed between them.
+From any two API documents or URLs, you can retrieve a comprehensive changelog of what has changed between them.

 ```sh-session
 $ bump diff path/to/your/file.yml path/to/your/second_file.yml